MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairstate.md

 # XboxLiveEndpointPairState

 ## -description

+Defines constants that specify the status of an **XboxLiveEndpointPair** instance.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -enum-fields

 ### -field Invalid:0

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is in an invalid state.

 ### -field CreatingOutbound:1

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is being created, initiated by this device.

 ### -field CreatingInbound:2

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is being created, initiated by a remote device.

 ### -field Ready:3

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is ready to be used.

 ### -field DeletingLocally:4

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is in the process of being deleted.
+Deletion was initiated locally.

 ### -field RemoteEndpointTerminating:5

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair is in the process of being deleted because the remote endpoint initiated deletion.

 ### -field Deleted:6

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The endpoint pair has been deleted.

 ## -remarks